Your business can greatly benefit from the latest trends in the virtual workplace.

 They also said they’re able to access the right talent from anywhere in the world.

-Deeb added that they can hire talent from Des Moines and other lower cost job markets as easy as doing this in San Franscisco or higher cost labor markets.
+Deeb added that they can hire talent from Des Moines and other lower-cost job markets as easy as doing this in San Francisco or higher cost labor markets.

 So having access to global resources can also save money.

 Plus, a more productive team can, of course, generate much better bottom-line results.

 Adobe provider CoSo Cloud, in their 2015 survey, pointed out that more than a third of randomly selected respondents say they produce more work output at a much higher quality when they work off-site.

 Our Take on Today’s Remote Work Trends

 Now imagine what you’ll learn from what we found.

 We’ll tell you all about 16 of today’s biggest remote work trends.

 We believe these are likely to affect the performance of many businesses, globally.